Should You Buy The Goodyear Tire & Rubber Company (NASDAQ:GT) Right Now? Here’s How to Decide

-Investors have identified the Rubber & Plastics company The Goodyear Tire & Rubber Company as an interesting stock but before investments are made there, an in-depth look at its trading activities will have to be conducted.
-The share is trading with a market value of around $1.70 billion, the company now has both obstacles and catalysts that affect them and they came from their mode of operations.
+Investors have identified the Auto Parts company The Goodyear Tire & Rubber Company as an interesting stock but before investments are made there, an in-depth look at its trading activities will have to be conducted.
+The share is trading with a market value of around $1.67 billion, the company now has both obstacles and catalysts that affect them and they came from their mode of operations.
 With the company affected by events currently, it is a perfect time to analyze the numbers behind the firm in order to come up with a rather realistic picture of what this stock is.

 The Goodyear Tire & Rubber Company (GT) Fundamentals that are to be considered.

 When analyzing a stock, the first fundamental thing to take into account is the balance sheet.
 How healthy the balance sheet of a company is will determine if the company will be able to carry out all its financial and non-financial obligations and also keep the faith of its investors.
-For GT, the company has in raw cash 908.0 million on their books with 761.0 million currently as liabilities.
+For GT, the company has in raw cash 971.0 million on their books with 812.0 million currently as liabilities.
 How the trend is over time is what investors should be concerned about.
-The company has a healthy balance sheet as their debt profile has been on a decline.
-In terms of their assets, the company currently has 5934000000 million total, with 5287000000 million as their total liabilities.
+The company has a healthy balance sheet as their debt profile has been on an incline.
+In terms of their assets, the company currently has 6173000000 million total, with 5266000000 million as their total liabilities.

-GT were able to record 437.0 million as free cash flow during the third quarter of the year, this saw their quarterly net cash flow reduce by 101.0 million.
-In cash movements, the company had a total of 1.21 billion as operating cash flow.
+GT were able to record -772.0 million as free cash flow during the third quarter of the year, this saw their quarterly net cash flow reduce by 62.0 million.
+In cash movements, the company had a total of -561.0 million as operating cash flow.

 Potential earnings growth for The Goodyear Tire & Rubber Company (GT)